 If the check operation contains both from and sender clause, the variable or parameter referenced in the sender clause shall be type compatible with the template in the from clause.

 NOTE 2: In most cases the correct usage of the check operation can be checked statically, i.e. before/during compilation.

+NOTE 3: An error due to a type mismatch may happen if the types in the receive part are not present or not compatible to the types in the assignment part.

 Examples